Trendy

 Many beginner runners will find that every breathing pattern is impossible because they’re always out of breath.
 If breathing is difficult – no matter what pace you’re running – this is just a signal that you’re out of shape.
 You need to gradually run more over time, build your endurance, and making running a consistent habit.

-READ: Can you cook food with friction?
+READ: Can you eat food at night during Ramadan?

 Should you breathe through your nose when running?